karanlvm/OpsLens/README.md

 ### View Incidents

 Just go to http://localhost:3000.
-You'll see a list of incidents.
+You'll see a list of incidents (like in the first screenshot above).
+Each incident shows its severity, status, and when it was created.
 Click on any one to dive into the details.

 ### Generate a Timeline

-On an incident page, click "Generate Timeline".
+On an incident page, click "Generate Timeline" (see the timeline screenshot above).
 OpsLens will:
 - Fetch recent GitHub PR merges (last 24 hours)
 - Pull in PagerDuty incidents
 - Correlate everything chronologically
 - Show you a clean timeline of what happened

+The timeline view shows all events in chronological order, making it easy to see what changed and when.

 ### Analyze a Screenshot

 Got a dashboard screenshot?
-Upload it in the Evidence tab.
+Upload it in the Evidence tab (see the evidence screenshot above).
 The VLM will analyze it and tell you:
 - What errors it sees
 - What metrics are spiking
 - Any anomalies it notices
 - A plain-English description of what's on the dashboard

 Processing happens in the background, so give it a few seconds and refresh.
+The analysis will appear in the evidence content.

 ### Generate Hypotheses

-Click "Generate Hypotheses" and the AI will:
+Click "Generate Hypotheses" (see the hypotheses screenshot above) and the AI will:
 - Analyze all the evidence (logs, metrics, screenshots)
 - Generate root cause hypotheses
 - Rank them by confidence
 - Link them to supporting evidence

+The hypotheses are ranked by confidence, so you know which ones to investigate first.

 ### Set Up Webhooks